• Inception

 The module facilitates that same base of knowledge for college students before entering the teaching profession, and college instructors are encouraged to make the module part of their course curricula.
 Finally, families can become better equipped to understand the disability and advocate for their children.

-• Introduction of Assistive Technology Consultation for Families
+• Introduction of Consultation for Families

 2019